-ISRO to launch communication satellite for J&K and Northeast on Nov 14
+ISRO set to launch GSAT-29 communication satellite on Wednesday

-Chennai, Nov 13: The Indian Space Research Organisation (ISRO) would launch its high throughput communication satellite GSAT-29 on 14 November that will improve access to communication networks, specifically in the Jammu and Kashmir and Northeast regions.
+Chennai, Nov 13: The Indian Space Research Organisation ISRO will launch the modern communication satellite GSAT-29 onboard the rocket GSLV-Mark-Three tomorrow.

-The satellite, called GSAT-29, is a communications satellite with two separate payloads designed to improve telecommunication and internet services under the 'Digital India' program in Jammu and Kashmir and the Northeast.
+The ISRO has said the flight would take place from the second launch pad of the Satish Dhawan Space Center at Sriharikota at 5PM on Wednesday.
+This would be the second development flight of the heavier launch vehicle GSLV Mark-III.

-ISRO sources said that the 3,423 kg satellite would be launched by India's heavy lift launch vehicle GSLV-MkIII-D2 at 1708 hrs from the SHAR Range.
+ISRO said that the 3,423 kg satellite would be launched by India's heavy lift launch vehicle GSLV-MkIII-D2 at 1708 hrs from the SHAR Range.
+It has the capacity to lift satellites of about four-tons into a geostationary transfer orbit.

 GSAT-29 is a communication satellite weighing 3423 kg.
 The spacecraft will be located at 55 °E longitude and designed for a mission life of 10 years.